ahtsham58/ahtsham58.github.io/_pages/about.md

 <br>

 ### News
-- July 2024: Our paper, titled "ChagtGPT as a Conversational Recommender System: A User-centric Analysis" has been nominated for <b>Best Paper Award </b>.
+- July 2024: Our paper, titled "ChagtGPT as a Conversational Recommender System: A User-centric Analysis" has been nominated for <b>Best Short Paper Award </b>.

 - March 2024: Our paper, titled "ChagtGPT as a Conversational Recommender System: A User-centric Analysis" has been accepted for publication in UMAP 24.